 Get yourself an adult coloring book and color along with your child for a little downtime for yourself too.

 Balloons and bubbles – while I do know some children are scared of balloons popping, most go crazy for them.

-Now, we get to the great outdoors where general exercise is easily garnered.
-Exercise that involves the limbs—legs, arms, the head or the whole body movement is called “gross motor skills”.
+Now, we get to the great outdoors, where general exercise is easily gained.
+Exercise that involves the limbs—legs, arms, the head, or whole body movement—is called “gross motor skills”.